SkullKrak7/Robotic-Arm-Control/README.md

-# Deep Learning–Based Gesture and Speech Control for Robotic Hand
+# Robotic Arm Control Using Gesture and Speech Recognition with Deep Learning

 **MSc Robotics Dissertation Project | University of Sheffield | 2024**